This document describes the various aspects of publishing your fonts through MyFonts.

 Foundries often decide to draw attention to their new releases by giving temporary discounts.
 Lately, high introductory discounts (-70% to -90%) have proved very effective in getting new families noticed and attain enough sales for a prominent spot on Hot New Fonts (see below).
 Some of the best and most original font families remained popular after the discount expired and have kept selling at full price.
 Others have been less successful.

-- After a promotional discount is set up, the poster will appear on the Specials page.
-The poster will also appear on the MyFonts homepage, and related family pages.
-You can upload the poster in the promotion editor.
+After a promotional discount is set up, the poster will appear on the Specials page.
+The poster will also appear occasionally on the MyFonts homepage, and related family pages.
 In addition, the prices on the family pages will be shown crossed out with the discounted price shown in red.

-- Promotions can run up to 45 days and may not include fonts that were on special, or whose price has changed, during the 45 days immediately preceding the promotion.
+Promotions can run up to 45 days and may not include fonts that were on special, or whose price has changed, during the 45 days immediately preceding the promotion.
+Font prices are not allowed to be changed during the promotion, 45 days prior to a promotion, or 45 days after a promotion.

 Hot New Fonts